Mashrafe Mortaza: Emergence

-Mortaza is one of the most successful pace bowlers to have emerged from Bangladesh.
-The pace and aggression Mortaza displayed as an under-19 player impressed Andy Roberts, the former West Indian fast bowler, who was acting as a temporary bowling coach for Bangladesh.
-Under Roberts' recommendation, Mortaza was drafted into the Bangladesh A team.
+Mashrafe is one of the most successful pace bowlers to have emerged from Bangladesh.
+The pace and aggression Mashrafe displayed as an under-19 player impressed Andy Roberts, the former West Indian fast bowler, who was acting as a temporary bowling coach for Bangladesh.
+Under Roberts' recommendation, Mashrafe was drafted into the Bangladesh A team.

-After one match for Bangladesh A (to date his only Bangladesh A match), Mortaza made his Test debut on 8 November 2001 against Zimbabwe in the Bangabandhu National Stadium in Dhaka.
+After one match for Bangladesh A (to date his only Bangladesh A match), Mashrafe made his Test debut on 8 November 2001 against Zimbabwe in the Bangabandhu National Stadium in Dhaka.
 Khaled Mahmud also debuted in the match, which was curtailed by rain and ended in a draw.
-Mortaza opened the bowling with Mohammad Manjural Islam and took 4 wickets for 106 runs (also written as 4/106) as Zimbabwe did not bat a second time.
+Mashrafe opened the bowling with Mohammad Manjural Islam and took 4 wickets for 106 runs (also written as 4/106) as Zimbabwe did not bat a second time.
 His first, also known as "maiden", Test wicket was that of Grant Flower.
-Unusually the match was also Mortaza's maiden first-class match; he was the 31st person to have achieved this, and the third since 1899.
-Mortaza also made his first appearance for Bangladesh's one day team on 23 November 2001 along with fellow debutants Fahim Muntasir and Tushar Imran.
-Opening the bowling with Mohammad Sharif, Mortaza finished with figures of 2/26 from 8.2 overs as Zimbabwe won the match by five wickets.
+Unusually the match was also Mashrafe's maiden first-class match; he was the 31st person to have achieved this, and the third since 1899.
+Mashrafe also made his first appearance for Bangladesh's one day team on 23 November 2001 along with fellow debutants Fahim Muntasir and Tushar Imran.
+Opening the bowling with Mohammad Sharif, Mashrafe finished with figures of 2/26 from 8.2 overs as Zimbabwe won the match by five wickets.

 He broke into the national side in late 2001 against Zimbabwe and represented Bangladesh before having played a single first-class match.
-Mortaza captained his country in one Test and seven One Day Internationals (ODIs) between 2009 and 2010, however, injury meant he was in and out of the side and Shakib Al Hasan was appointed captain in Mortaza's absence.
-Mortaza used to be considered one of the fastest bowlers produced by Bangladesh, previously bowling in the mid-145s-148s km/h in the 2000s, and regularly opened the bowling.
+Mashrafe captained his country in one Test and seven One Day Internationals (ODIs) between 2009 and 2010, however, injury meant he was in and out of the side and Shakib Al Hasan was appointed captain in Mashrafe's absence.
+Mashrafe used to be considered one of the fastest bowlers produced by Bangladesh, previously bowling in the mid-145s-148s km/h in the 2000s, and regularly opened the bowling.